 The admission process and criteria are the same for all students applying to Clarkson.
 Disability status will not be a consideration in admission decisions.

-Documentation should be submitted to the Office of Accommodative Services only after you have been admitted to the University.
+While you are encouraged to speak to our office about possible accommodations while researching the University, documentation should be submitted to the Office of Accessibility Services only after you have been admitted to the University.

 Students are encouraged to self-disclose prior to their arrival on campus.
-The sooner the Office of Accommodative Services is aware of accommodative needs, the better prepared the University is for your arrival and the start of your classes.
+The sooner the Office of Accessibility Services is aware of accommodation needs, the better prepared the University is for your arrival and the start of your classes.

 Accommodations and Services

 Clarkson University is required to provide appropriate academic adjustments necessary to ensure it does not discriminate on the basis of a disability.
 These accommodations may differ from those provided previously.
-Accommodations frequently used by students with disabilities are extended time for test taking, a quiet location for test taking, print materials in alternate formats, handicapped accessible housing, and assistive listening devices.
+Accommodations frequently used by students with disabilities are extended time for test-taking, a quiet location for test-taking, print materials in alternate formats, wheelchair accessible housing, and assistive listening devices.
 Appropriate reasonable accommodations are determined on an individual basis.